 There's lots of professional off-road training available too, including International 4 Wheel Drive Trainers Association (I4WDTA) instructors and the Land Rover Experience Driving School at select North American regional resorts.
 Professional trainers can teach you driving techniques for different kinds of terrain, the proper and safe use of recovery equipment, how to navigate off-road, and basic trailside repair and maintenance techniques.
 Don't let a lack of knowledge and training get you stranded -- as the Boy Scouts say, "be prepared!"

 Overlanding takes a bit of preparation, more than your typical road trip.
 It also requires a skill set that goes beyond just knowing how to drive a vehicle off-road.
-However, with proper preparation, it can be an immensely rewarding way to travel and see things that most people do not see.
+However, with proper preparation, it can be an immensely rewarding way to travel.